lowcoder-org/lowcoder/client/packages/openblocks-cli-template-typescript/README.md

-# openblocks-cli-template-typescript
+# lowcoder-cli-template-typescript

-This is the official typescript template of openblocks-cli.
+This is the official typescript template of lowcoder-cli.

 This template will be used by default.